What is hybrid cloud security?

 Hybrid cloud environments often include products and software from multiple vendors in a complicated ecosystem.
 Know how your vendors test and manage their software and products.
 Understand when and how your vendors have inspected source code, how and which implementation guidelines they follow, and how and when vendors can provide updates and patches.

 Manual monitoring for security and compliance often has more risks than rewards.
 Manual patches and configuration management risk being implemented asynchronously.
 It also makes implementing self-service systems more difficult.
 If there is a security breach, records of manual patches and configurations risk being lost and can lead to team in-fighting and finger-pointing.
 Additionally, manual processes tend to be more error prone and take more time.

-Instead, try to automate everything you can.
+Automation, by contrast, allows you to stay ahead of risks, rather than react to them.
 Automation gives you the ability to set rules, share, and verify processes which ultimately make it easier to pass security audits.
 As you evaluate your hybrid cloud environments, think about automating the following processes:

 - Monitoring your environments